 Competitive Diversity Fellowships are available to first-year underrepresented students accepted into the BBSP.
-These collaborative awards between IMSD, T32 training programs, and the UNC School of Medicine provide 1-2 years of salary support and a travel award to attend scientific conference and present scientific findings.
+These collaborative awards between IMSD, T32 training programs, and the UNC School of Medicine provide 1-2 years of salary support and a travel award to attend a scientific conference and present scientific findings.
 Partnerships have been established with the following training programs:

 - Bioinformatics & Computational Biology